alexsalsify/ElasticsearchCF/README.md

 The following constraints have been applied to this exercise as well.
 They are as follows:

--Must use AWS.
+- Must use AWS.
--Additional AWS services can be utilized but must be detailed in documentation.
+- Additional AWS services can be utilized but must be detailed in documentation.
--ElasticSearch access and communication must be secure.
+- ElasticSearch access and communication must be secure.
--A self-signed cert is an acceptable level of for the ElasticSearch cluster.
+- A self-signed cert is an acceptable level of for the ElasticSearch cluster.
--Utilization of the Amazon ElasticSearch Service is prohibited.
+- Utilization of the Amazon ElasticSearch Service is prohibited.

 Technical Overview
 ------------------